-Want to know what the Leeds theatre scene has to offer in this new year?
+Want to know what the Leeds theatre scene has to offer in this month?
 From family-friendly fun to unique productions, there’s something for everyone.

 The ones everyone’s talking about

 Cool, unique and absolutely unmissable – there’s a reason why these productions have people talking.